jansdave/Petals-Stems/README.md

 landscape in Alitagtag

 # Petals and Stems
-A smart parking monitoring mobile app is a software application designed for smartphones and tablets that helps users locate and manage parking spaces.
-The app connects to a network of sensors and cameras in parking facilities, collecting data on parking space availability and occupancy.
-This information is then processed and presented to users in an intuitive interface, guiding them to available spots and providing additional features like reservations and payments.

 > Key Features :

-Welcome Message: A personalized greeting at the top, "Welcome Back!" with an accompanying user icon.
+>Welcome Message: A personalized greeting at the top, "Welcome Back!" with an accompanying user icon.
-Fast Deals Section: Displays special deals prominently with product names, images/icons, and prices.
+>Fast Deals Section: Displays special deals prominently with product names, images/icons, and prices.
 In this case:
-Rose Bouquet for ₱500.00
+>Rose Bouquet for ₱500.00
-Tulip Bundle for ₱350.00
+>Tulip Bundle for ₱350.00
-Cart Status: A message indicating the status of the cart.
+>Cart Status: A message indicating the status of the cart.
 Here, it shows "Nothing in the cart" when the cart is empty.
+>
-Bottom Navigation Bar:
+>Bottom Navigation Bar:
-Home Icon: Likely navigates to the home screen.
+>Home Icon: Likely navigates to the home screen.
+>
-Shop Icon: Probably takes the user to the shop section to browse and purchase products.
+>Shop Icon: Probably takes the user to the shop section to browse and purchase products.
+>
-Cart Icon: Shows the cart screen with items added for purchase.
+>Cart Icon: Shows the cart screen with items added for purchase.
-Profile Icon: Leads to the user's profile screen.
+>Profile Icon: Leads to the user's profile screen.
+>
-These features are designed to give users easy access to important functionalities like browsing deals, checking the cart, and navigating between different sections of the app.
+>These features are designed to give users easy access to important functionalities like browsing deals, checking the cart, and navigating between different sections of the app.

 #PPT: https://www.canva.com/design/DAGKuqmTvtI/7Z_TpN6s9m2_j4dawOviow/edit?utm_content=DAGKuqmTvtI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton